COVID-OR/COVID-OR.github.io/README.md

 ### 3 - Complete Questionnaire Based Assessments

- These are a series of short qualitative forms to be completed by the patient.
+ These are a series of short forms to be completed by the patient.

  3.1 Duke Activity Status Index : <https://brighton.onlinesurveys.ac.uk/duke-activity-status-index-dasi>